Teemeam/geocoder/README.md

 ## Usage

+### Geocoding

-### Geographic names
+#### Geographic names

 Run `npm run names` to retrieve the coordinates for each geographic location.
 This will read the _geographic-names.csv_ file and use the National Land Survey's [geographic names](https://www.maanmittauslaitos.fi/kartat-ja-paikkatieto/asiantuntevalle-kayttajalle/tuotekuvaukset/nimisto) as the data source.

-### Road addresses
+#### Road addresses

-Run `npm run road-addresses` to retrieve the coordinates for each street address.
+Run `npm run road-addresses` to retrieve the coordinates for each road address.
 This will read the _interpolated-road-addresses.csv_ file and use the Population Information System's [real estate, building, and spatial information](https://dvv.fi/kiinteisto-rakennus-ja-paikkatiedot) as the data source.

-### Building addresses
+#### Building addresses

 Run `npm run building-addresses` to retrieve the coordinates for each building address.
 This will read the _addresses.csv_ file and use the [Topographic database](https://www.maanmittauslaitos.fi/kartat-ja-paikkatieto/asiantuntevalle-kayttajalle/tuotekuvaukset/maastotietokanta-0) as the data source.

 ### Reverse geocoding

+#### Building addresses

-Run `npm run reverse` to retrieve the closest address for each coordinate (in 10 meter radius).
+Run `npm run reverse` to retrieve the closest building address for each coordinate (in 10 meter radius).
 This will read the _reverse.csv_ file.

 ## Response format